maximilianfeldthusen/STM32-microcontroller-using-HAL-library/README.md

 ### **Summary**
 This program initializes the STM32 microcontroller, sets up GPIO **PA5** as an output, and continuously toggles it every 500ms to make the LED blink.

-Would you like any modifications, such as adding button control or implementing PWM for brightness adjustment?

 ---

 ### GPIO

-Of course!
-Let's break down the **GPIO (General-Purpose Input/Output) configuration** for STM32 microcontrollers step by step.

 ### **1. Understanding GPIO in STM32**
 - GPIO pins are versatile and can be configured as **inputs**, **outputs**, **analog**, or for **alternate functions** (such as communication interfaces like SPI, I2C, UART).